 Talking of doubling-up… the dreaded poop and pee scenario.

-When Lola stayed with us, she still hadn’t been toilet trained (here’s how to potty train a Frenchie) so we were constantly having to clear up her mess from the kitchen floor.
+When the puppy stayed with us, she still hadn’t been toilet trained (here’s how to potty train a Frenchie) so we were constantly having to clear up her mess from the kitchen floor.